 Longleat House - An Example of High Elizabethan Style

-Longleat is considered one of the best examples of a High Elizabethan stately home in England today.
-The House is surrounded by 900 acres of landscaped parkland, designed in the 18th century by that garden fashion leader Capability Brown.
+Longleat is considered one of the best examples of a High Elizabethan stately home still standing in England today.
+The House is surrounded by 900 acres of landscaped parkland, designed in the 18th century by that garden fashion leader Lancelot Capability Brown.
 Another 8,000 acres of woodland, lakes and farmland make up the estate.

 The Longleat Estate also includes:

-- The first drive-through Safari Park established outside of Africa
+- the first drive-through...
+Safari Park established outside of Africa

-- Several challenging mazes including the Longleat Hedge Maze, the Blue Peter Maze (for children) and King Arthur's Mirror Maze
+- several challenging mazes including the Longleat Hedge Maze, the Blue Peter Maze (for children) and King Arthur's Mirror Maze

-- An Adventure Castle
+- an Adventure Castle playground

 02 of 05